BarendBester/AviationData/README.md

 3. **During which phase are these birds being struck?**
     - Analysis of the 'Phase of Flight' column to identify when strikes occur most frequently.

+4. **Is there a relationship between state and operator?**
+    - Use Heatmap to look at the relationship
+    - Use chi-square tests

+5. **Is there a relationship between the Bird species struck and the year of the accident?**
+    - Use Boxplots and Violin plot
+    - Use Kruskal-Wallis test

 ## Statistics
 ### The chi-square statistic and the p-value obtained suggest that there is a statistically significant association between the 'Operator' and 'State' variables.